Citation graph: Future Developments

 While citation graphs have had a noticeable impact on several areas of academia, they are likely to become more relevant in the future.
 As the body of published research grows, more traditional ways of searching for papers will become less effective in narrowing down relevant papers to a particular topic.
 For example, text-based similarity can only go so far in selecting which papers are relevant to a topic, whereas the addition of citation graphs could make use of giving higher priority to those papers which have a lot of connections to other papers relevant to the topic.

-However, developments like this face similar challenges to that of most applications of citation graphs, which is the face that there is no standardized format or way of citing.
+However, developments like this face similar challenges to that of most applications of citation graphs, which is the fact that there is no standardized format or way of citing.
 This makes the construction of these graphs very difficult, since it requires complex software analysis to extract citations from papers.
 One solution proposed to this problem is to create open databases of citation information in a format which could be used by anyone and easily converted to a different form, for example a citation graph.